peter-lyons-kehl/no_std_libs/README.md

 <!-- .slide: id="Scope-Limited" -->
 ## Scope > Limited <!-- .element: class="header_only_for_menu" -->

-# Limited: Cross-platform & features
+# Scope > Limited: Cross-platform & features

 - This applies to both `no_std` and `std`.
 - Rust can build for various targets (architectures/environments).
 But Cargo documentation keeps it